seregonwar/PkgToolBox/README.md

 - [x] Advanced reading of information.
 - [x] Improvement in the analysis of values in hex format.
 - [x] Improvements and bug fixes.
-- [x] PS5 pkg support
+- [x] PS5 pkg support.
+- [x] Full .trp (PS4) and .ucp (PS5) trophy file support.
-- [ ] Full support ps5 pkgs file
+- [ ] Full support for PS5 PKG files.
-- [ ] Fpkg updates
+- [ ] Fpkg updates.
-- [ ] Advanced pkg file splitting.
+- [ ] Advanced PKG file splitting.
-- [ ] Implementation of the inject section for loading dlc directly into pkg packages.
+- [ ] Implementation of the inject section for loading DLC directly into PKG packages.
 - [x] Increased program stability and improved error handling.
-- [ ] Implementation of the project on other platforms(e.g. linux, macos etc.).
+- [ ] Implementation of the project on other platforms (e.g., Linux, macOS, etc.).
-- [ ] Implementation of PkgToolBox directly on ps4 and ps5 systems.
+- [ ] Implementation of PKGToolBox directly on PS4 and PS5 systems.

 ## GUI

 ![image](https://github.com/user-attachments/assets/a31614ec-631f-4284-bdcc-144be87fbebe)